pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 #### Parameters

-All parameters except `callback` are optional, and if `listen_state()` is called with no additional parameters it will subscribe to any state change within Home Assistant.
+All parameters except `callback` are optional, and if `listen_state()` is called with no additional parameters it will subscribe to any state change within Open Peer Power.

 ##### callback